qchenevier/MBA_memoire/doc/reaction_organization.md

 Staged allocation of funding resources allows for committing small amounts of resources to multiple innovation projects establishing an autonomous growth group, business unit, or "heavyweight" development team is essential for creating new processes or ways of working together because individuals of those groups or teams often do not represent their functional group interests [@Karimi2015].

 ### Organize for Customization & Customer Intimacy

+#### Focus on Adaptation & Customization

+Those pursuing a strategy of Customer Intimacy continually tailor and shape products and services to fit an increasingly fine definition of the customer.
+Customer-intimate companies are willing to spend now to build customer loyalty for the long term.
+They typically look at the customer's lifetime value to the company, not the value of any single transaction.
+Their first priority is to make sure the customer gets the right product.
+Such companies understand well is the difference between profit or loss on a single transaction and profit over the lifetime of their relationship with a single customer.
+They know that not all customers require the same level of service or will generate the same revenues.
+They deploy CRMs that segment its services with great eﬃciency, to direct certain value-added services or products to a specific group of clients [@Treacy1993].

+Kraft has the information systems, analytical capability, and educated sales force to allow it to develop as many different so-called micro-merchandising programs for a chain that carries its products as the chain has stores.
+It had to create the organization, build the information systems, and educate and motivate the people required to pursue a strategy of Customer Intimacy.
+Kraft decentralized its marketing operation in order to empower the people actually dealing with the customer.
+It also is giving them the data they need to make intelligent recommendations.
+Kraft has assembled a centralized information system.
+Its business processes stress flexibility and responsiveness.
+Its information systems collect, integrate, and analyze data from many sources.
+Its organizational structure emphasizes empowerment of people working close to customers, and its hiring and training programs stress the creative decision-making skills required to respond to individual customer needs.
+Its management systems recognize and utilize such concepts as customer lifetime value [@Treacy1993].

+The second set of customers is more concerned with obtaining precisely what they want or need.
+Customers in this group ascribe value to a product or service according to how closely it appears to be designed just for them.
+These customers require a company to focus on Customer Intimacy [@Treacy1993].

 #### Assets for customer intimacy: Sales infrastructure, Brand, Customer knowledge